SpiceJet to add 20 new domestic flights from February

-New Delhi, Jan 30 (IANS) Budget airline SpiceJet will add 20 new flights on its domestic network from February.
+New Delhi: Budget airline SpiceJet will add 20 new flights on its domestic network from February.

 Accordingly, the airline announced the launch of 16 new flights connecting Jaipur with different cities including Dehradun, Amritsar, Udaipur and Delhi among others.